yegor256/blog/_drafts/_arc.md

 we add this line:

-> The choice of each third-party product has to grounded on a multi-factor analysis of at least four alternatives.
+> The choice of each third-party product has to be grounded on a multi-factor analysis of at least four alternatives.

 Once this requirement clause is approved, the architect will have to improve the